TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/NextSteps/Index.rst

   object rather than the TEMPLATE object.

-To complete your knowledge of TypoScript, you may want to look at the :ref:`t3tssyntax:start`.
+To complete your knowledge of TypoScript, you may want to look at the :ref:`t3tsref:using-and-setting` section of the "TypoScript Templating Reference".
 You will learn how to use constants, include TypoScript templates into one another, store your TypoScript in text-based files and much more.